resource-disaggregation/blk-switch/README.md

    ./host_i10_null.sh
    ./toy_example_linux.sh
    ```
-   NOTE: Edit "toy_example_linux.sh" if your remote null-blk device for pure i10 is not "/dev/nvme1n1".
+   NOTE: Check the remote storage device name newly added after executing "host_i10_null.sh".
+We assume it is "/dev/nvme1n1".
+Edit "toy_example_linux.sh" if not.

-5. Validate results (see output files):
+4. Validate results (see output files):

    If system has multiple cores per socket,
       - L-app is isolated by blk-switch achieving lower latency than Linux.